MalteJ/LFS/README.md

     make mount
     make chroot       # LFS chapter 7

+Now is a good time to backup the new toolchain to a tar file:

+    make unmount
+    mkdir -p artifacts
+    cd build
+    sudo tar cpfv ../artifacts/lfs-temp-tools-11.1.tar .

-`make chroot` will write out tar file.
-For the the virtual filesystems will be unmounted.
-You have to mount them again before you proceed with building packages:
+You have to mount the virtual filesystems again before you proceed with building packages:

     make mount
     make packages     # LFS chapter 8